 In 1921, instability resulting from the Revolution led Leonid and Roza Pasternak to move to Berlin with their daughters, while the sons stayed in Moscow.
-Josephine and Lydia studied at the University of Berlin, Lydia changing from medicine, which she had studied at the University of Moscow between 1919 and 1921, to chemistry, physics and botany.
-In 1926 she received her doctoral degree in chemistry and set about looking for employment.
+Josephine and Lydia studied at the University of Berlin; Lydia changed from medicine, which she had studied at the University of Moscow between 1919 and 1921, to chemistry, physics, and botany.
+In 1926 she received her doctoral degree in chemistry and began searching for employment.

-In 1928 she found a position at the German Research Institute for Psychiatry (Deutsche Forschungsanstalt für Psychiatrie in the Kaiser Wilhelm Institute) in Munich, where the American neurochemist Irvine H. Page (1901–1991), a guest scholar at the institute, created a new research group to study the influence of chemical substances on the brain.
-Lydia Pasternak was given a position as assistant in Page’s team; together they published several articles on their results in the journal Biochemische Zeitschrift, Berlin, edited by Carl Neuberg (1877–1956).
+In 1928 Pasternak found a position at the German Research Institute for Psychiatry (Deutsche Forschungsanstalt für Psychiatrie in the Kaiser Wilhelm Institute) in Munich, where the American neurochemist Irvine H. Page (1901–1991), a guest scholar at the institute, created a new research group to study the influence of chemical substances on the brain.
+Lydia Pasternak was given a position as assistant in Page’s team; together they published several articles on their results in the journal Biochemische Zeitschrift [Berlin, edited by Carl Neuberg (1877–1956)].
 Pasternak stayed with the group from August 1928 until April 1935, when the Nazi accession to power two years earlier led to the group’s dissolution.
 Page returned to the USA and Lydia Pasternak had to seek another place of exile and another position.

 At the German Research Institute for Psychiatry (KWI), Pasternak had met the British guest scholar Eliot Trevor Oakeshott Slater (1904–1983), a physician and psychologist.
 She followed him to Great Britain, where they married in 1935.
-Pasternak and Slater had four children, two boys and two girls, but divorced in 1946.
-Although her marriage to Eliot Slater had enabled her to help her parents and her sister’s family to escape from Germany in 1936 and in 1938 respectively, the marriage and the birth of her children prevented Lydia Pasternak from continuing her scientific work.
+Pasternak and Slater had four children, two boys and two girls, before divorcing in 1946.
+Although her marriage to Eliot Slater had enabled her to help her parents and her sister’s family to escape from Germany in 1936 and in 1938, the marriage and the birth of her children prevented Lydia Pasternak from continuing her scientific work.

 Throughout her life, Lydia Pasternak wrote poems, some of which were published in 1971 and in 1974.
-From the late 1950s she became the major translator of the poems of her brother Boris, who won the Nobel Prize in literature in 1958, following the publication of his novel, Doctor Zhivago (1957).
-She died in Oxford on May, 4, 1989.
+From the late 1950s she became the major translator of the poetry of her brother Boris, who won the Nobel Prize in literature in 1958 following the publication of his novel, Doctor Zhivago (1957).
+She died in Oxford on May 4, 1989.

 Lydia Pasternak’s life epitomizes both the successes and the frustrations of women scientists in academia in the first half of the twentieth century.
-A talented chemist working in an international research team in Munich, she had to interrupt her career, which she was never able to resume in her new country.
-However, she became an important personality in Oxford’s literary and artistic society, preserving the memory of Leonid Pasternak and his paintings, as well as of the poet Boris Pasternak and his important contributions to Russian literature.
+A talented chemist working in an international research team in Munich, she had to interrupt her career, which she was never able to resume in her new country of residence.
+However, she became an important personality in Oxford’s literary and artistic society, preserving the memory of Leonid Pasternak and his paintings, as well as that of the poet Boris Pasternak, and his important contributions to Russian literature.

 Archive Berlin University (Archiv HUB), Phil.
 Fak.
 Nr.650, 231–258.